2016-2017 Season Information:

 It is also necessary to provide us with the address of the district administration.

 **Continuing this year: All rosters must have a minimum of 9 players.
-Rosters with fewer numbers of players will be rejected from inclusion in the league.
+Rosters with fewer numbers of players will have to be approved by the directors for inclusion in the league.
 This is to prevent forfeitures.
 It is recommended that you select players for your teams from your high school district.
 Players from other districts may be included if their district does not have a team (if your district is the closest district to their residential district that has a team).
 It is not advisable to cut players from your own district to include any out of district players.
 Approval is needed from the Mini Metro Directors for use of non-district players.
 Coaches must submit roster information using our roster form which is an attachment on the main Mini Metro page on the website.
 This form must be completely filled out for approval.

 Players must be the appropriate grade level for teams.
 It is not recommended to include 4th graders on a 5th/6th grade team unless you do not have enough players.
 Players may not play on more than one team and no 9th graders are allowed to play.